-During this first phase, both systems will be synchronized.
+During this first phase beginning on Aug.
+17, both systems will be synchronized.
 The second phase will include synchronization of the traffic lights on 1st and Main streets and 5th and Main streets to allow for more optimal traffic flow through the four intersections.